Asian Americans in Atlanta stunned by shootings as advocates demand action

 Bronze-colored plaques with the message “Wuhan plague” popped up on buildings across Atlanta.
-An Asian American student on his way to a boba tea shop was told, “Thanks for COVID.”
+An Asian American student on his way to a boba tea shop was told, “Thanks for covid.”
 In suburban Atlanta, an Asian American couple returning from the movies found a slur spray painted on their car.

 For months, Asian Americans in Georgia, like in many areas across the country, have faced escalating verbal abuse and harassment, local advocates said.
-The on-guard community reacted with shock and fear on Tuesday as it mourned the deaths of six Asian American women and two others fatally shot at Atlanta-area massage parlors.
+The already on-guard community reacted with shock and fear on Tuesday as it mourned the deaths of six Asian American women and two others fatally shot at Atlanta-area spas.

 Chan said Asian Americans in Georgia had recently faced “words yelled at us or threatening gestures and actions” but “nothing rising to what we are seeing tonight.”